-Rajiv Shah walks us through the choices, costs, and protocols to keep an entrepreneurial team, and all of us, safe.
+Rajiv Shah, president of the Rockefeller Foundation, walks us through the choices, costs, and protocols to keep an entrepreneurial team, and all of us, safe.

 We’re talking with Baratunde Thurston on how companies can show up as citizens — citizens with the potential for outsize impact.